stogo/Inkscape_LivingHinge/README.md

 - Information text adjustement.
 - Category changes to "Fablab" for easier navigation

+**v0.4 modifications:**
+- Migrated to work with inkscape 1.0+
+- Reverted Category to Render

 **To install:**

 copy living\_hinge.inx and living\_hinge.py to the inkscape/extensions directory on your computer.